Bayesian Context Trees: Modelling and exact inference for discrete time series: Posterior exploration and estimation

 In terms of Markov order estimation, although the MAP model $T_1^*$ has depth~0, the mode of the posterior distribution of the depth parameter is~3: The $N=10^5$ MCMC samples obtained above consist entirely of models having depths either~0 or~3, with corresponding MCMC frequencies of approximately 35.13\% and 64.87\%, respectively.

-More generally, for any statistic $F(\theta,T)$, we can obtain Metropolis-within-Gibbs samples $\{(\theta^{(t)},T^{(t)})\}$ as described in Section~\ref{s:MH}, and use the values $\{F(\theta^{(t)},T^{(t)})\}$ to provide an approximation to the posterior $\pi(F|x)$.
+More generally, for any statistic $F(\theta,T)$, we can obtain MCMC samples $\{(\theta^{(t)},T^{(t)})\}$ using the joint sampler of Section~\ref{s:MH}, and use the values $\{F(\theta^{(t)},T^{(t)})\}$ to provide an approximation to the posterior $\pi(F|x)$.
 Standard Bayesian methods \citep{geisser:book,bernardo-smith:book,gelman:book} can then be applied to provide point estimates, credible sets, and other relevant information.

 For example, suppose we wish to estimate the parameter $\theta_s(j)=\Pr(X_0=j|X_{-D}^{-1}=s),$ for the specific context $s=020$ and $j=5$.
 The maximum likelihood estimate (MLE) is $\hat{\theta}^{\rm MLE}_s(j)=a_s(j)/M_s,$ and a commonly used Bayesian counterpart to the MLE, $\hat{\theta}^{\rm MAP}_s(j)$, is the mode of the full conditional density $\pi(\theta_s(j)|x,T)$ in~(\ref{eq:full-cond}) of $\theta_s(j)$ given the data $x$ and the MAP model $T=T_1^*$.
 Another Bayesian alternative to the MLE is the posterior mean, which can be approximated as,